-(78) RELIABLE, AFFORDABLE, GREEN AND SECURE VIRTUAL CONNECTIVITY IS THRIVING IN ALL PARTS OF THE BALTIC SEA REGION BY 2040.
+(77) RELIABLE, AFFORDABLE, GREEN AND SECURE VIRTUAL CONNECTIVITY IS THRIVING IN ALL PARTS OF THE BALTIC SEA REGION BY 2040.

-- (79) The network coverage spans across all places of the Baltic Sea Region, with digital divides being minimised.
+- (78) The network coverage spans across all places of the Baltic Sea Region, with digital divides being minimised.
 This supports the digitalisation of several services ranging from health, governance, education to commerce, with greening these virtual services becoming a priority.
 In addition, the Baltic Sea Region hosts a number of strategically connected data routes.
 Coordinated efforts for controlling cyber-attacks are in place.
-Virtual connectivity has replaced physical connectivity where possible. - (80) (Coverage) All parts of the Baltic Sea Region benefit from increased digitalisation.
+Virtual connectivity has replaced physical connectivity where possible. - (79) (Coverage) All parts of the Baltic Sea Region benefit from increased digitalisation.
 To overcome the digital divide, improved network coverage has been essential.
 Disparities in mobile phone network coverage increasingly also relevant for the Internet of Things and broadband network coverage between rural and urban areas or between different countries have been reduced.
-This includes also a steady integration of networks and allows people, households and business in all parts of the Baltic Sea Region to actively participate in the digitalisation of our societies and economies. - (81) (Services) Besides the access to digital networks also the provision of e-services defines how people and business benefit from digitalisation and their increasing education and skills.
+This includes also a steady integration of networks and allows people, households and business in all parts of the Baltic Sea Region to actively participate in the digitalisation of our societies and economies. - (80) (Services) Besides the access to digital networks also the provision of e-services defines how people and business benefit from digitalisation and their increasing education and skills.
 All across the Baltic Sea Region digital services have been improved and, wherever needed, integrated across borders.
 E-services in the fields of governance, education, health and commerce allow people to benefit from good access to services regardless of where in the Baltic Sea Region they are.
-The Baltic Sea Region is also a global competence centre for the development of digital solutions and offers.
-This is important as the highest economic benefits of digitalisation follow a 'winner takes it all' logic, i.e., concentrate with the main developers and providers. - (82) (Security) The increased digitalisation comes with increasing cyber resilience and cyber security issues as private data attacks, phishing, critical infrastructure, malware or cloud computing vulnerabilities.
-Increasing and continuous cooperation to address cyber threats and attacks is in place and ensures that people, businesses and governments all around the Baltic Sea Region benefit from secure digital services and reliability.

-- (83) (Nodes) Mesh-networks linking users rather than building on central connection points offer alternative ways to access the digital world.
+The Baltic Sea Region is also a global competence centre for the development of digital solutions and offers. - (81) (Security) The increased digitalisation comes with increasing cyber resilience and cyber security issues as private data attacks, phishing, critical infrastructure, malware or cloud computing vulnerabilities.
+Increasing and continuous cooperation to address cyber threats and attacks is in place and ensures that people, businesses and governments all around the Baltic Sea Region benefit from secure digital services and reliability. - (82) (Nodes) Mesh-networks linking users rather than building on central connection points offer alternative ways to access the digital world.
 Still, the backbone of digitalisation are global data routes and server centres functioning as nodes of the internet.
 The Baltic Sea Region hosts a number of strategically connected data routes and data centres of the highest standards.
-A constant increase of capacities and security allows people and business in the Baltic Sea Region to benefit from the best possible, reliable and updated access to the internet. - (84) (Green virtual) The environmental impact of information technology and virtual solutions has decreased.
-Powering data centres from renewable energy sources, smart cooling solutions and the re-use of heat generated by data centres are examples of technological solutions for the green transformation of information technology. - (85) (Virtual inclusion) Virtual connectivity has gradually replaced unnecessary physical transport.
+A constant increase of capacities and security allows people and business in the Baltic Sea Region to benefit from the best possible, reliable and updated access to the internet.

+- (83) (Green virtual) The environmental impact of information technology and virtual solutions has decreased.
+Powering data centres from renewable energy sources, smart cooling solutions and the re-use of heat generated by data centres are examples of technological solutions for the green transformation of information technology. - (84) (Virtual inclusion) Virtual connectivity has gradually replaced unnecessary physical transport.
 Through virtual networks people connect constantly and form networks of different kinds.
 This has increased social inclusion, as in 2040 people of different age and backgrounds connect through online networks.

-(86) Digital services for all
+(85) Digital services for all